 Quick Answer

 Before any recommendation, build a full profile: financial situation, risk tolerance, time horizon, objectives, liquidity, and constraints.
-Match the recommendation to the profile, and when factors conflict the most restrictive one wins.
-Risk capacity overrides willingness, financials override stated preferences, and every recommendation must fit the Investment Policy Statement.
+When risk capacity and risk willingness conflict, the more risk-averse position generally wins; other conflicts call for clarifying with the client.
+Every recommendation must fit the Investment Policy Statement.

 The whole unit on one sheet: the profile inputs, the conflict-resolution rules, and the fiduciary standard the exam loves.

 - Customer Identification Program (CIP) answers "Who are you?" (name, date of birth, address, government-issued identification number); the full suitability profile answers "What do you need?"
-Both are required before opening an account.
+CIP is a covered-financial-institution obligation (broker-dealers, banks) under AML rules, not a universal current federal requirement for standalone investment advisers.

-- CIP is an anti-money-laundering (AML) and USA PATRIOT Act identity check, not a suitability profile.
+- CIP is an anti-money-laundering (AML) identity check, not a suitability profile.

 - The Investment Policy Statement (IPS) is the governing, living document.
 When circumstances change, REVIEW AND UPDATE the IPS before changing the portfolio.

 - Risk capacity (ability to absorb loss) versus risk willingness (emotional comfort).
-When they conflict, default to the more conservative position.
+When they conflict, default to the more risk-averse position.

 - High willingness but low capacity: capacity wins, go defensive.
 Low willingness but high capacity: respect willingness, educate on opportunity cost.